 This state has persisted for millennia, keeping computational immunologists busy but otherwise seldom impacting ordinary life noticeably (with some dramatic exceptions such as the Geteche Incident, the viral attacks during the Version War or the software implosion of Bagerit Jhe 6823 during the Second Vec War).
-While the replicators have vast networks to evolve in, the defenders have immense resources, clear goals and intelligent planning to counter their behavior.
-Despite some Information Era misgivings, as a rule intelligence can overcome brute evolution as long as it constantly stays ahead and learn the rules.
+While the replicators have vast networks to evolve in, the defenders have immense resources, clear goals, and intelligent planning to counter their behavior.
+Despite some ancient Information Age misgivings, as a rule intelligence can overcome brute evolution as long as it constantly stays ahead and learns the rules.

 What is apparently happening is not just that the virtual evolution is speeding up, but that it is interfering with physical reality to an unprecedented degree.
-Should the trend continue the enormous and fragile societies of the civilised worlds would be in jeopardy - even intermittent outbreaks can be devastating.
-If all protections fail then advanced information societies might become impossible, leading to a new dark age with no end in sight or that all of terragen space ends up as the Surreal Rash.
+Should the trend continue, the enormous and fragile societies of the civilised worlds would be in jeopardy since even intermittent outbreaks can be devastating.
+If all protections fail then advanced information societies might become impossible, leading to a new dark age with no end in sight or that all of Terragen space ends up as the Surreal Rash.

-The invading chaos are at least partially based on the collective digital unconscious, and apparently tends to combine deeply human/AI motivations and archetypes with utterly alien motives.
+The invading Chaos is at least partially based on the collective digital unconscious, and apparently tends to combine deep sophont motivations and archetypes with utterly alien motives.
 The result is a bizarre combination of myth and reality becoming real and attempting to impose its will.

 The different imperial AIs take different views on the threat.
-The Negentropy Alliance see the chaos as an enemy, this is a central battle that has to be won - chaos cannot be allowed to triumph over Order, and once order has prevailed there is nothing to stop it from finally enlightening the universe.
-The Solar Dominion, Caretaker Gods and Metasoft Version Tree share the general view that the chaos is not just dangerous but also immoral and do what they can to bring things under control — also realising that if an era of enormous changes is unexpectedly arriving they both have a chance of extending their power and a need to guard against many new enemies.
-The Cyberian Foundation, NoCoZo and to some extent the Utopia Sphere might be worried about the practical effects of the chaos (there is no profit in the destruction of civilisation), but do not see it as imperative to stop chaos itself.
+The Negentropy Alliance see the Chaos as an enemy, this is a central battle that has to be won - Chaos cannot be allowed to triumph over Order, and once Order has prevailed there is nothing to stop it from finally enlightening the universe.
+The Solar Dominion, Caretaker Gods and Metasoft Version Tree share the general view that the Chaos is not just dangerous but also immoral and do what they can to bring things under control — also realising that if an era of enormous changes is unexpectedly arriving they both have a chance of extending their power and a need to guard against many new enemies.
+The Cyberian Network, the NoCoZo, and to some extent the Utopia Sphere might be worried about the practical effects of the Chaos (there is no profit in the destruction of civilisation), but do not see it as imperative to stop chaos itself.

-Several major AIs and empires like the Mutual Progress Alliance, Sophic League and Communion are trying to find ways of harnessing the chaos for their own purposes, including possibly the Perseus Princes that might want to use it against the Amalgamation.
+Several major AIs and empires like the Mutual Progress Association, Sophic League, and Communion are trying to find ways of harnessing the Chaos for their own purposes, including possibly the Perseus Princes that might want to use it against the Amalgamation.
 Keter is regarding this as another step towards the awakening of the universe.
-The different views and goals may be just as devastating as the chaos itself when the fate of the terragens hang in the balance.
+The different views and goals may be just as devastating as the Chaos itself when the fate of the Terragens hangs in the balance.